lawrence-innovative-tech/java/JAVA/Java 8/Functional Interface.md

 - accept() method perform the operation.
 - andThen() methods first process current operation followed by after methods.
 - Stream methods, peek(), foreach(), foreachOrdered().
+- The collector interface have accumulator in Bi-Consumer Functional Interface.
+- Edge Cases: In parallel streams, the same container might be updated concurrently, so avoid non-atomic operations like simple increments unless using CONCURRENT.
+It's the most frequently called method, so optimize for performance.

 #### **Supplier Functional Interface
 - Returns output without consuming the inputs. it like opposite of consumer functional interface.
 - get() to retrieve data from source, doesn't have default and static methods.
 - Streams supplier methods in collect().
+- Edge Cases: If the stream is empty, only the supplier is called (followed by the finisher).
+For parallel streams, multiple suppliers may be invoked (one per thread).

+#### **Binary Operator Functional Interface
+- Combine two result set into single result set, It's often call parallel stream processing, but ideal in sequential processing.
+- Mostly it used to merge the result set.
+- Edge Cases: In fully parallel execution, combiners form a reduction tree (like a tournament).
+If the collector is UNORDERED, the merge order doesn't matter.
+For non-associative ops, results may vary across runs.

+#### **Finisher Functional Interface
+- The return function transform mutable result into immutable result set.
+- Edge Cases: For empty streams, it's still called on the empty container from supplier.
+Keep it lightweight, as it's a post-processing step.